sparktsang/sparktsang.github.io/_posts/gap.md

 My own operating system, the one I had so carefully built, the one armed with the sharpest blades of deconstruction and moral argumentation, was fundamentally incompatible with the world I was trying to conquer.
 The weapons I had forged in the university had made me a king in a kingdom of ghosts and code.
 But here, in the world of flesh and blood, of handshakes and gut feelings, they had only made me more of an alien.
 The more I understood the system, the less I knew how to live within it.

-I was a man armed with the tools to build a perfect system of trust, stranded in a civilization that had lost its faith in the very concept.
+I was armed with the tools to build trust, stranded in a world that no longer believed in it.
 I was a king without a kingdom, a ghost in a machine I couldn't fix.
 I was a man with a map to a better world, a world of logic, fairness, and optimal solutions, stranded on an island of absurdity.

 And as I stood at that dead end, a final, terrifying suspicion began to dawn on me.